ishratumar/javascript30days-challenge/README.md

   # JavaScript 30-Day 26
   ## Stripe Follow Along Dropdown
   ### ✍️My learnings from this project
-  - Learnet how to make a "follow along" navigation.
+  - Learnet how to make a "Follow Along" Navigation.
   - Learnet about ```getBoundingClientRect()```.

-  Found this website Search Engine Journal (https://www.searchenginejournal.com/)
+  *✦ [SEJ- Search Engine Journal](https://www.searchenginejournal.com/): Best website I have found for finding SEO information which has Stripe Follow Along Dropdown navigation.
+Check it out for inspiration.*